mkevenaar/FarmPi/docs/faq.md

 The default login username is `pi` with password `raspberry`.
 You should change this password to make your Pi secure!

+## FarmPi is showing on my network, but farmpi.local does not work

+To make `farmpi.local` work, you'll need `bonjour` installed / configured.
+Have a look at the documentation over [here](https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview) to get your system setup.

 ## I want to update to a new version of FarmPi how can I make a backup of my data?

 We have created a [guide](./guides/backup-restore.md) for that.